khanghoang/coc-jest/Readme.md

 ## Features

-- Reuse terminal buffer for jest command.
+- Use current terminal buffer for jest commands.
 - Highlight failed tests.
-- Contributes useful coc commands.
+- Contributes to useful coc commands.
-- Options for customize.
+- Options for customization.

 ## Installation

-In your vim/neovim, run commands:
+In your vim/neovim, run the command:

 ```vim
 :CocInstall coc-jest